quarkusio/quarkus/SECURITY.md

 ## Handling security issues

 If you represent a Quarkus extension or a Quarkus platform, you are welcome to subscribe to the security at quarkus.io mailing list.
-Your subscription will only be approved if you can demonstrate that you will handle issues in confidence and properly credit reporters for discovering issues.
+Your subscription will only be approved if you can demonstrate that you will handle issues in confidence and properly credit reporters for discovering issues (e.g. experience with embargoe process).